UncleBigLu/gobang/README.md

-#gobang
+# gobang
-a simple gobang program
+a simple gobang program.

-you need pygame to run the program.
+you need pygame module to run the program.